apache/dubbo-go-samples/generic/README.md

 # Generic Invocation

-Generic invocation ensures RPC could be passed properly even if one of clients has no information about interface, that is converting POJO to a generic type, like dictionary, string etc. It is often used for testing and gateways.
+Generic invocation ensures the RPC could be passed properly even if one of clients has no information about interface, because generic invocation converts the POJO to a generic type, like dictionary, string, etc. It is often used for testing and gateways.
+Please visit our documentation for more details.

 ## Getting Started